-Accepting Risks and Making Bold Gestures: Anwar Sadat’s Jerusalem Initiative (Conditional Accept at International Security)
+Accepting Risks and Making Bold Gestures: Anwar Sadat’s Jerusalem Initiative (Accepted at International Security)

 Why do leaders undertake bold, risky conciliatory gestures?
 In international relations, states are cautioned against extending such olive branches to rivals since they denote weakness, leave the state vulnerable to noncooperation, and expose decisionmakers to personal and political dangers.
 Despite these risks, leaders still initiate conciliation by undertaking bold instead of small or modest gestures, raising questions over why leaders accept such gambles when much less costly avenues exist to engage adversaries.
 To shed light on this puzzle, I examine Egyptian President Anwar Sadat’s shocking decision to travel to Jerusalem on November 19, 1977.
 This article distinguishes itself from the many others that have been written on this case study because it makes use of recently declassified archival sources from Israel and the U.S. to provide a more thorough and nuanced historical account of Sadat’s decision.
 I find that prospect theory explains Sadat’s willingness to accept risks but is insufficient to account for Sadat’s adoption of a reassurance-based influence strategy.
 Sadat’s visit to Jerusalem was motivated by a desire to reduce Israel’s mistrust of Egypt by showing the latter’s ability to empathize with the Jewish state’s fears and security concerns.
 Together, these explanations provide a distinct psychological explanation of the process through which Sadat reached his consequential decision.